Ali90922/Distributed-Computing-TrangoTowers/Assignment 3/Readme.md

      python Sardukar.py --host <HOST_IP> --port <PORT>
      ```

-3. Join the network:
+2. Join the network:
    - The peer will automatically send a GOSSIP message to one of the well-known hosts.

-4. Mining:
-   - Mining is implemented in `Sardukar.py`.
-The Sardukar file is a slightly modified version of Peer.py with focus on mining -

-5. Testing Protocols:
+3. Testing Protocols:
    - Use the `test_cli.py` script to send protocol messages like `GET_BLOCK`, `STATS`, and `CONSENSUS`:
      ```
      python test_cli.py --command "STATS"